grumat/diyperks-speaker-4way/Subtitles.md

 As the board can't do any amplification though it needs to send these signals to a [4 channel amplifier](https://ebay.us/ZWlpBh).

-The one I have here is a class AB type which uses slightly more power than class D amplifiers but it has a very low level of output hiss, which can be at annoying levels on so many other amps.
+The one I have here is a **class AB type** which uses slightly more power than class D amplifiers but it has a very low level of output hiss, which can be at annoying levels on so many other amps.

 There is of course a ready-made chamber for it on the back of the speaker and each driver wire pair needs to be hooked up to it, being careful of polarity.

 ### [Cooling](https://youtu.be/XEspOD1NHr0?t=1065)

-To Aid in cooling a little shroud can be fitted on top that features a slow-moving fan.
+To Aid in cooling a little shroud can be fitted on top that features **a slow-moving fan**.

 The amp can run passively, but when listening to loud content for an extended period of time, it's likely to get quite hot and the tiny amount of of air movement that the fan provides, is all that's required to keep it nice and cool, so is well worth it.